Kranglia/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a post-doctoral researcher working on the multi-lab ‘cognitive effort’ project at Ghent University.
-As the project’s name suggests I am interested cognitive effort, both the factors that determine effort-based decision making and the processes and outcomes of effort allocation in different task contexts.
-These investigations make use of various experimental approaches and neuroimaging techniques, including behavioural experiments, fMRI, EEG, pupillometry and magnetic brain stimulation.
+I am a post-doctoral researcher studying cognitive effort as part of a consortium of labs at Ghent University.
+Broadly I am interested cognitive effort, both the factors that determine effort-based decision making and the processes and outcomes of effort allocation in different task contexts, especially in the context of visual attention.
+My work makes use of various experimental approaches and neuroimaging techniques, particularly behavioural experiments, EEG and eyetracking/ pupillometry.

 Before coming to Ghent I worked in the Attention and Cognitive Control lab at the Institute of Cognitive Neuroscience, UCL with Prof. Nilli Lavie as a PhD student and postdoc researching intra- and inter-individual variability in susceptibility to cognitive and perceptual load.